Code-Institute-Submissions/cigarist/TESTING.md

 ### HTML5
 All the HTML code was ran through [W3C Markup Validator](https://validator.w3.org/).
 All pages pages had errors when validating.
-I realised that this was due to my python code and jinja code.
-So when each page was loaded up on Chrome I view the HTML code through 'View Page Source' all errors disappear and I have no errors or faults in most of my pages.
-The only page that came up with errors was the edit_post.html.
-There were seven errors in total for this page but all the errors were the same.
-"The select element cannot have more than one selected option descendant unless the multiple attribute is specified."
-This error is down to jinja stopping the validation from going through.
-However, when I go to the live site and test the edit_post.html page the page works as intended with no problems.
+I realised that this was due to my python and jinja code.
+So when each page was loaded up on Chrome I view the HTML code through 'View Page Source' all errors disappear and I have no errors or faults in my pages.

 ---